Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 ---

+{{<note>}}
+##### <i class="las la-lightbulb"></i> Tip

-{{<note>}}If you want to install your $40 license on a Hetzner server, you will have to ask for the above mentioned KVM.
+If you want to install your $40 license on a Hetzner server, you will have to ask for the above mentioned KVM.
 This allows you to mount your <abbr title="ISO 9660 file system disk image">ISO</abbr> and install Windows Server from there.
 I recommend putting the several GB large ISO on a Hetzner Storagebox beforehand to keep your source ISO as close as possible to the server.
-Otherwise the installation might take many hours.{{</note>}}
+Otherwise the installation might take many hours.
+{{</note>}}

 ---